AlessandroBonomo28/Domain-name-configuration/README.md

 ### Router configuration
 You already forwarded port 80 traffic to your webserver, now you have to specify that the domain name example.domain.mine will be redirected to your webserver.
 After this configuration you will need one more step to be able to resolve your domain name from outside your LAN.
 ### DNS provider configuration
 In my case the provider is Aruba and I will set a new domain name named *example.domain.mine* that points to my router IP. **Note that your router IP must be static or you will have to configure Dynamic IP update with CloudFlare**.
 Once you set the domain in the DNS provider panel wait for 15/10 min and then you should be good to go!
-Remember to clear cache and check the **hosts file of your machine and of the web server**
+Remember to **clear cache and check the hosts file of your browsing machine**